REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Method

+where $U(p, q)$ denotes the uniform distribution over $[p,q] \subset \mathbb{R}$.
 The above randomized progression strategy allows the policy to be trained on sampled robots with small evolution to maintain sufficient sample efficiency and ensure adaptation, while also giving the policy a chance to risk on the robots with large evolution to improve the efficiency of policy transfer.
-Note that we choose the neighborhood size $\delta$ to be larger than the progression step size $l_k$, which enables the policy to experience and explore more evolved robots with probability in advance.
+Note that we choose the neighborhood size $\xi$ to be larger than the progression step size $l_k$, which enables the policy to experience and explore more evolved robots with probability in advance.
 As shown in Section \ref{sec:exp}, the local randomized progression strategy improves the stability of training and achieves significantly higher performance.

-We point out that similar ideas of fine-tuning neural networks on randomized domains can be seen in the literature on Sim2Real domain transfer such as \cite{domain:randomization} and \cite{cad2rl}.
-Our evolution approach can be also viewed as a series of mini domain randomization where the domain is gradually shifting from the source robot to target robot.
+We point out that the similar idea of domain randomization, i.e. fine-tuning neural networks on randomized domains, can also be seen in the literatures on Sim2Real domain transfer such as \cite{domain:randomization} and \cite{cad2rl}.
+Our robot-to-robot evolution approach can be also viewed as a series of mini robot domain randomization where the domain window $[\alpha_k, \alpha_k + \xi]$ is gradually shifting from the source robot $E(0)$ towards the target robot $E(1)$.